 Here are the answers to some of the most frequent questions we get about eNoteFile.
 If you don’t find what you’re looking for here or elsewhere on the website, please feel free to contact us and one of our friendly sales or support team will get back to you as soon as possible.

 With eNoteFile, you don’t need to change what you know.
-While other products make you type or change your workflow, eNoteFile is designed to keep you writing best-practice, handwritten clinical notes with the smoothest digitiser tablets on the market.
+While other products make you type or change your workflow, eNoteFile is designed to keep you writing best-practice, handwritten professional notes with the smoothest digitiser tablets on the market.

 eNoteFile is designed and developed by experienced physiotherapists with years of clinical knowledge.
 We actively engage with our customers so we know that eNoteFile meets the real needs of today’s physiotherapists.
 We ensure that our support team have in-depth knowledge of how things work in allied health, so you get the best service possible.